anushas-dev/anushas-dev/README.md

 I'm particularly interested in projects involving **Python** and **Kubernetes**.
 If you’re working on something exciting in this space, reach out!

+🔗 Referral links for credits, trials, and promos
+- Use [Lovable Referal](https://lovable.dev/invite/S3E3RJ2) for extra 10 credits on sign up

 🌐 **Connect**